hyperledger/aries-rfcs/concepts/0519-goal-codes/README.md

 ##### `aries.rel.build`
 Create a relationship.
 Carries the meaning implied today by a LinkedIn invitation to connect or a Facebook "Friend" request.

-## Unresolved questions

-- What parts of the design do you expect to resolve through the enhancement proposal process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this proposal that could be addressed in the future independently of the solution that comes out of this doc?

 ## Implementations

 The following lists the implementations (if any) of this RFC.
 Please do a pull request to add your implementation.
 If the implementation is open source, include a link to the repo or to the implementation within the repo.
 Please be consistent in the "Name" field so that a mechanical processing of the RFCs can generate a list of all RFCs supported by an Aries implementation.